Rank And Rent SEO, Local Lead Generation, & PPCall Guide

 What makes up authoritative content?

-Below, you will see how I normally like to structure my content pieces, which you can essentially copy, replacing the relevant info with your local lead generation niche, and send it to 3 separate freelance researchers/copywriters of your choice.
+Below, you will see how I normally like to structure my content pieces, which you can essentially copy, replacing the relevant info with your local lead generation niche, and send it to separate freelance researchers/copywriters.

-As long as you don’t link each writer to the same content, they are bound to come up with 3 unique articles.
-After the content is generated, I take those 3 unique articles and duplicate them many times using one of the plugins I mentioned above, with changes to the geo modifiers.
+As long as you don’t link each writer to the same content, they are bound to come up with unique articles.
+After the content is generated, I take those unique articles and use them for location landing pages.

 Content Structure: Your headings should be something like this and there should be a paragraph or so of text under each heading.